 The Department of Comparative Human Development along with the Division of Social Sciences offers financial support and faculty advising to guide PhD students through the course and research requirements that define our program.

 Applicants who receive an offer of admission to our PhD program in Comparative Human Development are also offered financial support in the form of renewable fellowships.
 These are intended to be their foremost source of aid.

 From the Social Sciences Division website:

-We offer Divisional fellowships at two levels.
-Both levels provide support for up to five years, are contingent on good progress, and are renewed annually.
+We offer Divisional fellowships that provide support for up to five years, are contingent on good progress, and are renewed annually.